SinisterSpatula/RetroflagGpiGuides/Pegasus.md

 * repeat the steps again for `<thumbnail>` and `<video>` also.
 Now you should have them all removed, for all games.
 * save the edited gamelist.xml and keep it in it's normal place next to the games.

-Now that you have your media folders named correctly and have removed the image paths from your gamelist, pegasus will do a good job at locating the images on it's own, and the gamelist only serves to provide the meta data about the games.
+Now that you have your media folders named correctly and have removed the image tags from your gamelist.xml, pegasus will do a good job at locating the images on it's own, and the gamelist.xml only serves to provide the meta data about the games (description, etc).

 > Alternatively, you could use skyscraper for linux which now has built in support for Pegasus!